find your perfect LLM program

 There are other costs you will need to cover when studying an LLM in South Africa.

 Transport – you're living on campus, then you'll not have much to consider for commuting costs.
 But if you are staying at home with your parents, or living off campus, then you'll undoubtedly have costs associated with commuting.
 It depends on the type of vehicle or the way you plan to travel.
 You might want to consider using public transport or buying a car.
-If you’re living close enough to the law school campus you could even buy a bicycle, which will cost around R1,200 to purchase.
+If you’re living close enough to the law school campus you could even buy a bicycle, which will cost around R2,000 to purchase.

 Healthcare – International students will certainly want to have health and dental insurance for the duration of their courses.
-Depending on pre-existing conditions and the provider, you should expect to pay from around R370 per month.
+Depending on pre-existing conditions and the provider, you should expect to pay from around R500 per month.

 Returning home – when deciding where to study your LLM program, you should factor in the costs associated with travelling home.
-If you are coming to South Africa as an international student your flight costs could be quite high, for example a flight to London will cost around R8,000 one way.
+If you are coming to South Africa as an international student your flight costs could be quite high, for example a flight to London will cost from around £400 one way.

 Find an LLM in SOUTH AFRICA